When I died they washed me out of the turret with a hose

 Pro patria mori.

-I had been flirting with the idea of falling for Pete Buttigieg like many other Democrats have already but it seems the brief little window of enthusiasm he was afforded has already been closed somewhat.
-Someone just showed me this tweet of his from October 2017 which would have been the day after a man in Las Vegas killed fifty eight people and caused over eight hundred more to be injured in the shooting or the ensuing panic.
+Someone just showed me this tweet of Pete Buttigieg’s from October 2017 which would have been the day after a man in Las Vegas killed fifty eight people and caused over eight hundred more to be injured in the shooting or the ensuing panic.

 “Every planned public statement by a professional Democrat sounds like what’s left at the end of a ten hour marketing meeting after all the good ideas have been trashed, and it’s because that’s what it is” my friend Greg just said when I shared that tweet and he’s right about that.